H.R. 5657: Fair Pay for Federal Contractors Act of 2025

 Federal service contract workers

-Construction laborers and mechanics on federal jobs
+Construction laborers and mechanics on federal projects

 Who is affected by H.R.
 5657?

-Federal agencies affected by a shutdown
+Federal agencies hit by shutdowns

 Federal contractors and subcontractors